Higher-rank instantons sheaves on Fano threefolds: Monadic description of instantons

-As it turns out, the triviality of the intermediate Jacobian of $X$ is equivalent to the fact that the derived category $D^b(X)$ of $X$ admits a full exceptional collection.
-We use here, besides Beilinson's theorem for $\mathbb{P}^3$ and Kapranov's theorem for the quadric, the full exceptional collections described in \cite{Orlov:V5,Kuznetsov:V22,Faenzi:V5,Faenzi:V22}.
+The triviality of the intermediate Jacobian of $X$ turns out to be equivalent to the fact that the derived category $D^b(X)$ of $X$ admits a full exceptional collection.
+We use, in addition to Beilinson’s theorem for $\p{3}$ and Kapranov’s theorem for the quadric, the full exceptional collections described in \cite{Orlov:V5,Kuznetsov:V22,Faenzi:V5,Faenzi:V22}.
 In summary, we have that

-for vector bundles $\calf_i, \ i\in \{-1,0,1\}$ such that:
+for vector bundles $\calf_i, i\in \{-1,0,1\}$ such that: